Types of weathering

 "Arch" in Utah (USA), an example of mechanical weathering

-Chemical weathering
+chemical weathering

 Chemical weathering is a combination of various chemical processes that result in further destruction of rocks and a qualitative change in their chemical composition with the formation of new minerals and compounds.
 The most important factors in chemical weathering are water, carbon dioxide and oxygen.
-Water is an energetic solvent for rocks and minerals.
-The main chemical reaction of water with minerals of igneous rocks is hydrolysis, which leads to the replacement of cations of alkaline and alkaline earth elements of the crystal lattice with hydrogen ions of dissociated water molecules:
+Water is an energetic solvent of rocks and minerals.
+The main chemical reaction of water with minerals of igneous rocks - hydrolysis, leads to the replacement of cations of alkaline and alkaline earth elements of the crystal lattice with hydrogen ions of dissociated water molecules:

-KAlSi 3 O 8 + H 2 O → HAlSi 3 O 8 + KOH
+KAlSi 3 O 8 +H 2 O→HAlSi 3 O 8 +KOH

-2KOH + CO 2 = K 2 CO 3 + H 2 O
+2KOH+CO 2 \u003d K 2 CO 3 + H 2 O

-2Fe 2 O 3 + 3H 2 O = 2Fe 2 O 3H 2 O
+2Fe 2 O 3 + 3H 2 O \u003d 2Fe 2 O 3H 2 O

-2FeS 2 + 7O 2 + H 2 O = 2FeSO 4 + H 2 SO 4;
+2FeS 2 +7O 2 + H 2 O \u003d 2FeSO 4 + H 2 SO 4;

-12FeSO 4 + 6H 2 O + 3O 2 = 4Fe 2 (SO 4) 3 + 4Fe (OH) 3;
+12FeSO 4 + 6H 2 O + 3O 2 \u003d 4Fe 2 (SO 4) 3 + 4Fe (OH) 3;

-2Fe 2 (SO 4) 3 + 9H 2 O = 2Fe 2 O 3 3H 2 O + 6H 2 SO 4
+2Fe 2 (SO 4) 3 +9H 2 O \u003d 2Fe 2 O 3 3H 2 O + 6H 2 SO 4

-Radiation weathering
+radiation weathering

-Biological weathering
+biological weathering

 Biological weathering is produced by living organisms (bacteria, fungi, viruses, burrowing animals, lower and higher plants, etc.).